alxcost/Monterey-MK-9500-MIDI/README.md

 ![ICSP_16U2_MIDIMode](assets/ICSP_16U2_MIDIMode.png)

-- Recconnect your Arduino via USB
+- Reconnect your Arduino via USB
 - It should now be detected as a MIDI-compliant device

 ## TODO